WSO Photograph The Wilcox Solar Observatory

 WSO Data: Mean Field Magnetograms Synoptic Charts Coronal Model Tables Other

-The Wilcox Solar Observatory (WSO) began collecting daily observations of the Sun's global (or mean) magnetic field in May 1975 (1977), with the goal of understanding changes in the Sun and how those changes affect the Earth.
-That science is now called space weather.
+The Wilcox Solar Observatory (WSO) began collecting daily observations of the Sun's global (or mean) magnetic field in May 1975 (Scherrer+1977), with the goal of understanding changes in the Sun and how those changes affect the Earth.
+That science is called space weather.
 Since May 1976 daily low-resolution maps of the Sun's magnetic field have been made at WSO, along with observations of solar surface motions.
-The observatory is located in the foothills just south of the Stanford University campus.
+The observatory is located in the foothills just south of the Stanford University main campus.

 Stanford University operates WSO with funding provided by the National Science Foundation with Grant #1836370.